Ships starting with W

 16 December 1918 sailed Devonport for Sabine and reported in the New York Tribune of the 18 December 1918

-5 April 1919 at Shatt al Arab HMS MOTH alongside to be refuelled - 47 tons of FFO supplied
+5 April 1919 at Muscat HMS MOTH alongside and refuelled her - 47 tons of FFO supplied

 29 December 1919 passed HMS ARK ROYAL while the aircraft carrier was steaming south from Suez to Aden